U.S. bond yields plummeted, Dow Jones S&P ended six consecutive blacks | Anue Juheng- US stocks

 Wall Street Analysis

 The recent surge in bond yields threatens the housing market and the broader economy, said Kenneth Broux, a currency strategist at Societe Generale.
 But the Bank of England still has to raise interest rates, which is also contagious.
-The International Monetary Fund and the US Treasury said the day before that they were concerned about the global crisis spreading from British debt to other markets.
+The International Monetary Fund and the US Treasury said the day before that they were concerned regarding the global crisis spreading from British debt to other markets.

 “All eyes are on inflation and interest rates, and a hawkish or more hawkish Fed has certainly brought stocks into a worrying period,” said Josh Emanuel, chief investment officer at Wilshire.
 “From now on, if investors look at Until bond yields are lower, that bodes well for stocks.”